 The SliTaz Linux OS is totally for the type of computer setups that have very old hardware.
 You can fire up your old laptop or notebook with this handy and compact Linux distro with only a little over 192MB RAM.

-Using a portable Linux OS might be helpful if your system hardware has a low configuration.
+A portable Linux OS might be helpful if your system hardware has a low configuration.
 All the above-mentioned operating systems are open-source and Linux kernel-based.
 Most of the above-mentioned distributions are also compatible with Pi boards.
 In the entire post, we have seen a brief illustration and overview of the most used and easy-to-use portable Linux operating systems.

 If you find this post useful and informative, please share this with your friends and the Linux community.
-You can also write down your opinions about this post in the comment section.
+You can also write your opinions about this post in the comment section.